eclipse-cyclonedds/cyclonedds/docs/manual/shared_memory/shared_memory.rst

      sudo apt install cmake libacl1-dev libncurses5-dev pkg-config maven

 #.
 Get and build iceoryx.
-The following assumes that the istall is in your home directory:
+The following assumes that the install is in your home directory:

    .. code-block:: console